freddywebmaster/EasyFirebase/README.md

 # EasyFirebaseReact

-This library is being created in order to facilitate repetitive functions in firebase projects, **easy-firebase-react** makes it easier for us to manage users, firestore database, and upload files to storage.
+This library was created to facilitate repetitive functions in Firebase projects, **easy-firebase-react** makes it easy for us to manage users, Firestore database and upload files to storage.

-**This library is not finished but you can test it for now :)**
+This library comes equipped with ready-to-use classes and methods, and if you're using **react**, there are some custom hooks available.

 ### Content list

+- Before Start
 - Installation
 - Project Settings
 - Usage